+An all-in-one home gym can be a good solution for your home gym.
+You really want to buy the right one though.
 How much resistance does a multi-station home gym provide and is that enough for a good workout?
-I did some research and found out.

-The average all-in-one home gym offers about 180 lbs. of resistance with a range of 110lbs. to 330lbs.
-A young adult male needs a multi gym that offers about 200 lbs. of resistance with an option to upgrade to about 250 lbs.
-A middle aged woman only needs about 150 lbs. of resistance at most.
+On average all-in-one home gyms offers 180 lbs. of resistance.
+Home gym resistance ranges from 110lbs. to 330lbs before upgrades.
+A young adult male needs a multi gym that offers 200-250 lbs. of resistance.
+A middle aged woman only needs about 150 lbs. of resistance.

 What’s the difference between different models and what are your options if the resistance is too light?
 Keep reading to find out.